-As the summer of 2018 begins, it is important to prepare for the hot and humid days ahead.
+As we get closer to summer, it is important to prepare for the hot and humid days ahead.
 Outdoor fitness is a great way to stay healthy.
 However, exercising in the heat can make this activity unsafe.

 Exercising in the extreme heat and humidity is one of the most dangerous conditions to workout in.
 This is because of the way your body cools itself down during exercise, according to Mayo Clinic.
 Sweating lowers your body temperature, but if it gets hot enough, this body reaction might not work properly.

 What happens when exercising in the heat?

 It is very easy to sweat too much in hot conditions, which dehydrates your body.
 Not to mention the heat can make your heart pump faster.

 On a similar note, if it’s too humid, your sweat will not evaporate as needed.
 This means the cooling function of sweat practically brakes down.

 These two factors—heat and humidity—can make working out unknowingly dangerous.
 Here are five ideas that can help you prevent heat-related health issues when exercising this summer:

 Exercising in the heat can be less dangerous if you drink enough water.
 However, the exact amount of water doesn’t matter as much as how soon before you drink it.

 As the Cleveland Clinic mentions, it is important to drink water a few hours before outdoor exercise.
 However, if you are already dehydrated at that point, this will not do much.

 It is important to continually drink water in order to keep up with your body’s sweat.
 This way it will be harder for your body to deplete its water supply.
 It can also take some time for the hydration to take effect, so at least 24 hours before exercise gives your body time to process it.